2504Guimaraes/Aprendendo_GIT/README.eng_US.md

 You will need this program, because it's just the program that you need to manage version controlling on your PC.
 In the case that you're a Windows user, go on this [link](https://git-scm.com/download/win) for **instant download**.

 Alter that, verify on your command prompt; typing **git --version** to see if GIT is already installed.
+In the affirmative case, it will show on the screen the number of the git version, otherwise windows will just tell you that there isn't any program of this nature installed.

+#### 1. Create a repository on Github

+Create an empty repository on Github for in the future use it to bind and synchronize a repository inside your PC to it.
+And with that mechanism, manage the version controlling of your code linked to Github.

 - Up to now, complete translation pending.